YuanlongLiu/SigMod/README.md

 # SigMod user manual

-SigMod is a Hi-C analysis tool that allows: (1) compute chromatin domains from whole chromosome contacts; (2) derive their non-linear hierarchical organization and obtain sub-compartments; (3) compute nested sub-domains within each chromatin domain from short-range contacts.
+SigMod is an exact and efficient method for identifying strongly interconnected disease-associated modules in gene (protein) network.
 SigMod is currently implemented in R.

 * Overview of the SigMod method:
 ![Alt text](./img/SigMod_methods.png "SigMod methods")